What’s New ?

 Conclusion

 Competitive problems play an important role in testing any candidate's knowledge during technical interviews.
-The graph is one such critical data structure to deal with, and therefore, this article explores the problem of detecting cycle in undirected graph using the DFS algorithm.
-It also represents the respective code of the approach in python programming.
-To learn more about such technical concepts, visit our blogs by Favtutor.
+The graph is one such critical data structure to deal with, and therefore, this article explores the problem of detecting cycles in undirected graphs using the DFS algorithm in Python.

 FavTutor - 24x7 Live Coding Help from Expert Tutors!